kwamesey/LatencyLab/README.md

 # latency-lab 🚀

-A **network telemetry & visualization** project designed to look great on your GitHub and impress SWE recruiters.

-**What it is:**
+**Network Telemetry + Real-Time Visualization**

+This is a project I built to combine my interests in **networking, backend systems, and real-time data visualization**.
-- A tiny observability stack that measures **latency, jitter, and packet loss** to any set of targets.
+`latency-lab` is a lightweight observability stack that measures latency, jitter, and packet loss across multiple targets, then visualizes everything in a clean dashboard.
-- A lightweight **Agent** (CLI) that collects metrics and posts them to the **Server** (FastAPI).
-- A clean, zero-JS-build **Dashboard** (HTMX + Chart.js CDN) to visualize metrics in real time.

-**Why it's impressive:**
-- Systems-y: async I/O, structured logs, graceful shutdown, retry/backoff, pydantic schemas.
-- Networking: ICMP/`ping` integration, jitter calculation, rolling windows.
-- Backend: FastAPI, dependency-injected services, typed models, tests & CI.
-- DevEx: `docker-compose up` to run; `pytest` + linting in CI; MIT license.

 ---

+## 💡 Why I Built It
+I wanted to create something that felt like a real-world engineering tool — something that touches async systems, REST APIs, and live dashboards all in one stack.
+`latency-lab` is meant to show what I can do across multiple areas:
+- **Systems thinking:** async I/O, retry logic, structured logging
+- **Networking:** ICMP ping probing, jitter + packet-loss tracking
+- **Backend:** FastAPI server, SQLite database, JSON APIs
+- **Frontend:** real-time visualization using HTMX + Chart.js
+- **DevOps:** containerized setup with Docker + GitHub Actions CI

+---

-## Architecture
+## ⚙️ Architecture